toddledev/documentation/docs/07-styling/05-animation-editor/index.md

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-like-button.js
 editorUrl: https://editor.nordcraft.com/projects/docs_examples/branches/main/components/example-like-button?canvas-width=800&rightpanel=style&canvas-height=290
-height: 18rem
+height: 23rem

 Click the heart to see different animations based on the component's state.
 The like animation composes two animations together on the large heart, and the unlike animation shows a single different animation.
+Check out the video below to see how it was built.
 @@@

 @@@ youtube